leandrofagundes/uchallenge/README.md

 With your preferred client, execute the scripts on the folder scripts in this order:

 Attention: To create the database.
 You can skip this step if you already have a database created.
 The database name should be UChallenge.
-Attention2: To create the table we will use this application, use the script on step 2.
+Attention2: To create the table we will use this application, use the script in step 2.
 Attention3: The next step must need you to edit the script before running it.
 This script has a reference to the DATA file to load on row 24.
 Fill with the path for the current DEINFO_AB_FEIRASLIVRES_2014.CSV file before running it.
 Change the path to best fit your environment.
 Attention4: The original DEINFO_AB_FEIRASLIVRES_2014.csv comes with an invalid data problem.
 If you prefer to download the file, insert a comma (,) on the last row with data, at the end of the row if it does not exist.
 1) \scripts\DDLs\CreateDatabase_UCheckChallenge_V1.sql